Whisky-App/whisky-book/README.md

    ```
    <img width="815" alt="Screenshot 2024-04-16 at 10 06 11 PM" src="https://github.com/Whisky-App/whisky-book/assets/161992562/d7d61b1a-5d02-4961-8ff5-b953c2a2fbe1">
-3. Run the `generate` script with `./scripts/generate.mjs` to update `SUMMARY.md`.
+3. Run `./scripts/run-locally.sh` to generate the sidebar and ensure formatting.
-   This will also make the game appear in the sidebar of the book.
+   > Alternatively, you can run `./scripts/generate.mjs` and `./scripts/lint.mjs` to do these without opening the book again.
 4. Create a pull request detailing the changes you made.
 Ensure that it's consise, yet readable and coherent.
    - You will need to create a fork of `whisky-book` and push your changes there before creating a PR.
 Once you've done that, then you can submit a PR to merge your fork with `main`.
-5. Run `./scripts/lint.mjs` to ensure that your changes are properly formatted.
-6. Sit back, wait for PR reviews, and make changes as necessary.
+5. Sit back, wait for PR reviews, and make changes as necessary.

 Have any questions about this process or anything Whisky-related?
 Stop by the [Discord](https://discord.gg/CsqAfs9CnM) and ask us a question!
 We're more than happy to help.